FeatureBaseDB/featurebase/docs/administration.md

 **Configuration changes**: These changes need to occur before starting Pilosa v0.9:

 1. Cluster-resize capability eliminates the `hosts` setting.
-Now, cluster membership is determined by `gossip`.
+Now, cluster membership is determined by gossip.
 This is only a factor if you are running Pilosa as a cluster.
 2. Gossip-based cluster membership requires you to set a single cluster node as a [coordinator](../configuration/#cluster-coordinator).
 Make sure only a single node has the `cluster.coordinator` flag set.
 3. `gossip.seed` has been renamed [`gossip.seeds`](../configuration/#gossip-seeds) and takes multiple items.
 It is recommended that at least two nodes are specified as gossip seeds.